rsnemmen/riaf-sed/README.md

 2. once you get a good (physical) global solution in step 1, run `perl/spectrum.pl` to generate ADAF SED
 3. optional: run `perl/ssd.pl` to compute truncated thin disk SED

-For visualizing the resulting SEDs, use the code `work/codes/python/model.py`
+For visualizing the resulting SEDs, use the code `work/codes/python/model.py` (TBD).

 If you are having trouble finding a global solution, try playing around with `dyntype.pl`.
 Instead of trying to find automatically the "shooting value" or eigenvalue of the boundary value problem, you input eigenvalues manually and inspect the resulting plots radius vs radial velocity.